Dark sector interactions in the $w \rightarrow -1$ limit: velocity locking in pure momentum exchange models: Introduction

 In particular, we will focus on the matter power spectrum in such models, as is illustrated in Figure \ref{fig:pk_theta_de_off}.
 As can be seen from the left-hand panel, there is a scale-dependent suppression of the power on smaller scales, which results from a suppression of the DM velocity due to its interaction with DE.
 We will demonstrate that the onset scale of this suppression systematically shifts to smaller physical scales (higher $k$) as $w$ approaches $-1$, and that this behaviour is a generic feature of momentum-exchange models.
 We will also investigate the impact that ignoring DE velocity can have on parameter constraints when $w\approx-1$.

 We will then explore the underlying physics of this effect.
-We show that the interaction depends on the difference between their two velocities, driving them towards each other.
+We show that the interaction depends on the difference between the DM and DE velocities, driving them towards each other.
 While the DE velocity is small, the interaction tends to suppress the DM velocity and therefore its perturbations on small scales.
-However, when the interaction is sufficiently strong, the DE velocities are drawn towards the DM, effectively disabling the suppression mechanism.
+However, when the interaction is sufficiently strong, the DE velocity is drawn towards the DM, effectively disabling the suppression mechanism.